High Dimensional Latent Panel Quantile Regression with an Application to Asset Pricing: Theory

 Theorem \ref{thm:1} gives an upper bound on the performance of $(\hat{\theta}(\tau),\hat{\Pi}(\tau))$ for estimating the vector of coefficients $\theta(\tau)$ and the latent matrix $\Pi(\tau)$.
 For simplicity, consider the case of i.i.d data.
-Then the convergence rate of our estimation of $\theta(\tau)$, under the Euclidean norm, is in the order of $\sqrt{s_{\tau} r_{\tau} }/\min\{ \sqrt{n}, \sqrt{T} \} $, if we ignore all the other factors.
+Then the convergence rate of our estimation of $\theta(\tau)$, under the Euclidean norm, is in the order of $(\sqrt{s_{\tau}} + \sqrt{ r_{\tau} })/\min\{ \sqrt{n}, \sqrt{d_T} \} $, if we ignore all the other factors.
 Hence, we can consistently estimate $\theta(\tau)$ provided that $ \max\{s_{\tau},r_{\tau} \} << \min\{ n,T \} $.
 This is similar to the low-rank condition in \cite{negahban2011estimation}.
-In the low dimensional case $s_{\tau} = O(1)$, the rate $\sqrt{ r_{\tau} }/\min\{ \sqrt{n}, \sqrt{T} \} $ matches that of Theorem 1 in \cite{moon2018nuclear}.
-However, we mainly focus on a loss function that is robust to outliers, and our assumptions also allow for weak dependence across time.
+In the low dimensional case $s_{\tau} = O(1)$, the rate $\sqrt{ r_{\tau} }/\min\{ \sqrt{n}, \sqrt{d_T} \} $ matches that of Theorem 1 in \cite{moon2018nuclear}.
+However, unlike \cite{moon2018nuclear}, our estimator is based on a loss function that is robust to outliers, and our assumptions also allow for weak dependence across time, making our framework potentially more general.
 Furthermore, the same applies to our rate on the mean squared error for estimating $\Pi(\tau)$, which also matches that in Theorem 1 of \cite{moon2018nuclear}.

+With regards to the novelty of Theorem \ref{thm:1}, we highlight that, while its proof is similar in spirit to that of Theorem 2 in \cite{belloni2011l1}, there are some significant differences.
+First, the construction of the restricted set used in Theorem \ref{thm:1} involves two different penalties which makes challenging to disentangle the behavior of $\hat{\beta}(\tau)$ and $\hat{\Pi}$, whereas \cite{belloni2011l1} only had to dealt with one penalty.
+Second, the empirical processes in \cite{belloni2011l1} all involved independent data whereas as the proof of Theorem \ref{thm:1} handles the time dependence of our model and the latent factors.

 Interestingly, it is expected that the rate in Theorem \ref{thm:1} is optimal.
 To elaborate on this point, consider the simple case where $n = T$, $\theta = 0$, $\tau = 0.5$, and $e_{i,t} := Y_{i,t} - \Pi_{i,t}(\tau)$ are mean zero i.i.d. sub-Gaussian($\sigma^2)$.
 The latter implies that